Sdem15211/MySeason/docs/plan.md

 ## Overview

 The AI Personal Color Analysis App (MySeason) provides users with an accurate and personalized color and seasonal analysis derived from a user-uploaded selfie and a brief questionnaire.
 It leverages Google Cloud Vision API for facial landmarks, `sharp` for image analysis, and an LLM (OpenAI/Anthropic via Vercel AI SDK) for generating the analysis.
-The MVP is a Next.js web application designed with a reusable backend API for a future React Native/Expo mobile app, featuring an account-less, pay-per-analysis model.
+The initial MVP is a Next.js web application that allows users to complete the analysis flow anonymously. **An optional account creation feature using Better Auth allows users to save results post-analysis.** The backend API is designed for reusability for a potential future mobile app.

 ## 1. Project Setup